Java Course

 • What is Java?

-Java is a versatile and widely used programming language renowned for its simplicity, portability, and robustness.
-Developed by Sun Microsystems (now owned by Oracle Corporation), Java was first released in 1995.
-It is designed to be platform-independent, allowing Java programs to run on any device or operating system with a Java Virtual Machine (JVM).
+Java is an object-oriented, versatile and widely used programming language renowned for its simplicity, portability, and robustness.
+Developed by Sun Microsystems (now owned by Oracle Corporation), It was first released in 1995.
+Java is designed to be platform-independent, allowing Java programs to run on any device or operating system with a Java Virtual Machine (JVM).

-• Who should take this Java Certification Training Course?
+• Who should take this Java training course?

 • Students and professionals who wish to become Java developers